 TEACH CT maintains that the Compulsory Attendance portion of 10-184 (see The Law) does not apply to home education but only to those students who attend public school or another option (e.g., private school or tutor).
 TEACH CT also maintains that it is not the duty of the State Board of Education (SBOE) to determine equivalency, but rather a matter for the courts in a case regarding educational neglect.
 Nevertheless, because the matter has not yet been decided by a court and the SBOE continues to interpret 10-184 as granting them the authority to determine equivalency, it developed the guidelines outlining the NOI procedure.

 The Notice of Intent is a form that can be filed with your local school district which states that you intend to home educate your child for a given school year and outlines the subjects for which you intend to provide instruction.
-A more detailed explanation and instructions for filing a Notice of Intent are provided below.
+Refer to Instructions for Completing a Notice of Intent Form for help with completing this form.

-Click here to view a sample Notice of Intent form.
+Click here or in the sidebar to view a sample Notice of Intent form.